Gear Exchange

 What’s Next

-This will be added into the Flywheel Core product as a marketplace along with the existing Data Exchange which they can search similarly to find data sets that they might need for their research or clinical study.
+This will be added to the Core product as a marketplace, along with the existing Data Exchange, which users can search similarly to find data sets that they might need for their research or clinical study.